webplatform/docs-wpd/Style_Guide/Lists/index.md

 There cannot be a line break between list items, or it will start a new list.

+MediaWiki supports other list styles, but these are not allowed on Web Platform Docs, because of inadequate accessibility.

 ===Unordered list===
 Unordered lists (bulleted lists) start each line with an asterisk (*), with additional asterisks indicating the level of nesting of a list item (e.g., ** is a nested list item, *** is a double-nested list item).